How would you feel if you came home to discover thieves have broken in?

-My savings journey began at this point because I realized how expensive it was to rent an apartment, own a car and pay for insurance and other expenses.
+My savings journey began at this point because I realized how expensive it was to rent an apartment, own a car, and pay for insurance and other expenses.

 Moving Away To Find Career Success

-Eventually, I moved back to the Greater Toronto Area where I found a job with benefits and excellent wages.
+Eventually, I moved back to the Greater Toronto Area, where I found a job with benefits and excellent wages.

-Unfortunately, ever since that night I’ve had anxiety about leaving doors or windows open in our home.
+Unfortunately, ever since that night, I’ve had anxiety about leaving doors or windows open in our home.

 Even when I rented a room stuff went missing as I only had a sliding door.

-All that I recall gone missing were cigarettes’ and DVD movies.
+All that I recall gone missing were cigarettes and DVD movies.

-When Mr. CBB moved in after we got married he went to Habitat For Humanity and picked up a door and lock.
+When Mr. CBB moved in after we got married, he went to Habitat For Humanity and picked up a door and lock.

-Thankfully we saved enough money for a down payment for a house and we handed in our notice to move.
+Thankfully, we saved enough money for a down payment for a house, and we handed in our notice to move.

-Another thing I want to point out before I hand it back to my husband is to always get tenant’s insurance.
+Another thing I want to point out before I hand it back to my husband is always to get tenant’s insurance.

-It’s inexpensive and the policy will be worth it’s weight in gold if thieves break into your apartment.
+It’s inexpensive, and the policy will be worth its weight in gold if thieves break into your apartment.